GeWu-Lab/BalanceBenchmark/README.md

 To add a new dataset:

-1. Go to balancemm/datasets/
+1. Go to 'balancemm/datasets/'
 2. Create a new Python file and a new dataset class
-3. Implement the required data loading and preprocessing methods in the corresponding .py file
+3. Implement the required data loading and preprocessing methods in the 'corresponding_dataset.py' file
-4. Add configuration file in balancemm/configs/dataset_config.yaml
+4. Add configuration file in 'balancemm/configs/dataset_config.yaml'

 ## Algorithms currently supported
 + Data-level methods: Modality-valuation